 Food for thought:

-Do you want to eat a whole bunch of microplastic with your fish or shrimp?
+Would you really want to eat a whole bunch of microplastic with your fish or shrimp?

 What can we do?

-In short, we will list the 4 most important environmental reasons to make a shit towards a plant-based diet:
+In short, we will list the 4 most important environmental reasons to make a shift towards a plant-based diet: